-- Facilities and Services (Gardens and Grounds and Security) will monitor cigarette butt litter and report smoking ‘hot spots’ via Figtree.
+- Facilities and Services (Gardens and Grounds and Security) monitor cigarette butt litter and report smoking ‘hot spots’ via Figtree.
 Security has a role in promoting policy compliance where breaches are noted during routine patrols.

 - Contract managers inform contractors of the University’s Smoke-Free Policy and take appropriate steps to promote compliance.
 Online contractor induction training provides contractors with information on the policy.

 - Work Environment Group (WEG) and Facilities and Services collaborate on the ongoing management of the policy.

 - Repeated and serious breaches of the policy is reported to the relevant Dean or Director, who manage such breaches in accordance with established procedures and with guidance from local HR.

-- Instances of serious or repeated policy breaches by a member of staff should also be reported to Director, Human Resources.
+- Instances of serious or repeated policy breaches by a member of staff are reported to Director, Human Resources.

 - Instances of serious or repeated policy breaches by students are reported to Registrar Student Administration.

 - Instances of serious or repeated policy breaches by contractors may result in action in accordance with a breach of contract.